Parent University: Graduation Prep and Beyond

 Career Technical Education (CTE) engages all students in a dynamic and integrated learning experience resulting in mastery of the technical skills and academic knowledge necessary to become productive, contributing members of society.
 CTE courses, which are offered at all high schools in Long Beach, provide technical training while also emphasizing the integration of core academic concepts such as mathematics and language arts.
 CTE also instills essential workplace and career management skills that students can draw upon over a lifetime of learning and career development.

 There are several different types of CTE courses:

 Most of the district’s high schools have small learning communities or academies, many of which offer CTE courses as a cornerstone for the academy’s industry sector theme.
 The course of study for each academy determines which classes are available to students.
 CTE courses are offered in a coherent sequence (introductory, concentration and capstone) meaning that the sequence includes CTE courses with objectives and content that has a clear and direct relationship to the occupations(s) or career(s) targeted by the small learning community or academy.
 In many cases, Career Practicum or Internship courses are capstones to the academy experience.

 CTE courses offer rigorous, integrated, technical, and academic content focused on careers that are intrinsically interesting to students delivered through applied, performance- and project-based teaching strategies that facilitate understanding and mastery.
 With the sequence of CTE courses, students are able to make a stronger connection between school and the real world.
 Making this connection often increases students’ interest in school and motivating them to go on to college and/or pursue a particular career.

-For more information about CTE and ROP, go to the links below:
+For more information about CTE, go to the links below: